Chinatown, Washington, D.C.

 Washington, D.C.'s Chinatown is a small, historic area of Downtown Washington, D.C. along H and I Streets between 5th and 8th Streets, Northwest.
 The area was once home to thousands of Chinese immigrants, but fewer than 300 remained in 2017.
-The current neighborhood was the second in Washington to be called “Chinatown” since 1931.
-Originally, the first Chinatown was built in the Federal Triangle on the south side of Pennsylvania Avenue some time after 1851, but was moved to the H Street area when a new federal building was built there.
-In 1986, a Chinese gate was built over H Street at 7th Street.
+The current neighborhood, established around 1931, was the second in Washington to be called “Chinatown.”
+The first Chinatown began on the south side of Pennsylvania Avenue in the 1880's, but was moved to the H Street area with the development of the Federal Triangle in the early 1930's.
+In 1986, a Chinese gate designed by Chinese-American architect Alfred H. Liu was built over H Street at 7th Street.
 By 1997, prominent landmarks such as the Capital One Arena, a sports and entertainment arena, occupied the area.
 The neighborhood is served by the Gallery Place station of the Washington Metro.